martiniucanastasia/martiniucanastasia/README.md

 My name is Anastasia and I have ~3 years of experience in building software.
 <br/>
-Current stack that I use is JavaScript, TypeScript, Next, React, Vue, GraphQL, AWS Cloud, Azure DevOps and much more.
+Current stack is JavaScript, TypeScript, Next, React, Vue, GraphQL, AWS Cloud, Azure DevOps and much more.
 <br/>
 I am eager to collaborate, exchange knowledge and work on interesting projects with amazing people.